Outing: United States

 In the 1950s during the Lavender Scare, tabloid publications like Confidential emerged, specializing in the revelation of scandalous information about entertainment and political celebrities.
 Among the political figures targeted by the magazine were former Under Secretary of State Sumner Welles and Arthur H. Vandenberg Jr., who had briefly served as President Eisenhower's Appointments Secretary.

 Outing may be found to be libel by a court of law.
-For example, in 1957 American pianist Liberace, successfully sued the Daily Mirror for merely insinuating that he was gay.
+For example, quite paradoxically, in 1957, American pianist Liberace successfully sued the Daily Mirror for merely insinuating that he was gay.
 The newspaper responded that columnist William Connor's words (written under his byline 'Cassandra') did not imply that Liberace was gay.
 Their defence contended that there was no libel as no accusation had been made, rather than arguing that the accusation was true.
 Following Liberace's death from an AIDS-related illness in 1987, the paper asked for the award to be refunded.
 In a 2011 interview, actress and close friend Betty White stated that Liberace was gay, and that she often served as a beard to counter rumors of the musician's homosexuality.

-After the Stonewall riots of 1969, swells of gay-libbers came out aggressively in the 1970s, crying out: "Out of the closets, Into the streets!"
-Some began to demand that all homosexuals come out, and that if they weren't willing to do so, then it was the community's responsibility to do it for them.
-One example is the outing of Oliver Sipple, who helped save the life of United States President Gerald Ford during an assassination attempt.
-Sipple was outed by gay activists, most prominently Harvey Milk.
+After the Stonewall riots of 1969, gay-liberationists came out in the 1970s, crying out: "Out of the closets, Into the streets!"

+Oliver Sipple, who helped save the life of United States President Gerald Ford during an assassination attempt, was outed by gay activists, most prominently Harvey Milk.
 The negative impact the outing had on Sipple's life later provoked opposition.
-Some argued that privacy should prevail, and felt it was better for the movement to protect closeted gays, especially in homophobic religious institutions and the military.
-Despite their best efforts, many gays and lesbians were still unwilling to come out.

 Some political conservatives opposed to increased public acceptance of homosexuality engaged in outing in this period as well, with the goal of embarrassing or discrediting their ideological foes.
 Conservative commentator Dinesh D'Souza, for example, published the letters of gay fellow students at Dartmouth College in the campus newspaper he edited (The Dartmouth Review) in 1981; a few years later, succeeding Review editor Laura Ingraham had a meeting of a campus gay organization secretly tape-recorded, then published a transcript along with attendees' names as part of an editorial denouncing the group as "cheerleaders for latent campus sodomites."

 In the 1980s, the AIDS pandemic led to the outing of several major entertainers, including Rock Hudson.